 In March 2012, the Council was delighted to make its own support official by signing a local Armed Forces Covenant.
 The covenant is a voluntary agreement between the local civilian and service community – to work together to support and honour our AFC (past and present).

-It is intended to complement the national Armed Forces Covenant at a local level.
-The national covenant is a promise from the nation that those who serve or have served, and their families, are treated fairly.
-It has two underlying principles to ensure that this promise is fulfilled:
+This complements the national Armed Forces Covenant – a promise from our nation that those who serve or have served, and their families, are treated fairly.
+It has two underlying principles to ensure this promise is fulfilled:

 The Council is determined to fulfil its obligation to our local AFC by working with our partners to help ensure that: